 Abriendo Puertas students have out-performed their peers by graduating and pursuing post-secondary education at the following rates:

 • 99% of AP students graduate high school on time, compared to a 75% HS graduation rate for students in Shelby County, and 70% for Latino students in Shelby County

 • The average ACT scores of AP student’s are 3-points higher than that of their Latino peers not served by the program, and 2-points higher than all of Shelby County students

-• 100% rate of acceptance to a post-secondary institution for those of our students who graduated on time, and a 67 percent rate of post-secondary enrollment.
+• 100% rate of acceptance to a post-secondary institution for students who graduated on time.